-16. Paragraphs 29-31 of the General Panel Guidelines indicate that in exceptional cases a submitting university may request that outputs of extended scale and scope be double-weighted in the assessment.
-In view of the established practice in some disciplines of major research outputs appearing, for example, in the form of a published monograph, or major design, curation, data collection or exhibition, the Panel recognises that there may be outputs of such scale, scope and significance that are considerably greater than the disciplinary norm.
+15. Paragraphs 29-31 of the General Panel Guidelines indicate that in cases a submitting university may request that outputs of extended scale and scope be double-weighted in the assessment.
+In view of the established practice in some disciplines of major research outputs appearing, for example, in the form of a published monograph, or major design, curation, data collection or exhibition, the Panel recognises that there may be outputs of such scale and scope that are considerably greater than the disciplinary norm.
 The Panel will consider requests for such items to be double-weighted in line with the General Panel Guidelines.

-17. When requesting double-weighting of an output, universities should submit a statement of not more than 100 words, explaining in what ways the output is of sufficiently extended scale or scope or significance to justify the claim.
-The Panel will decide whether to double-weight the output on the basis of its assessment of the level of intellectual effort, time and resources required to produce the output and the amount of original content and the level of significance of that content.
+16. When requesting for double-weighting of an output, universities should submit a statement in not more than 100 words, explaining in what ways the output is of sufficiently extended scale and scope to justify the claim.
+The Panel will decide whether to double-weight the output on the basis of its assessment of the level of intellectual effort, time and resources required to produce the output.